mmaulwurff/hellscape-navigator/Readme.md

 * ShockwaveS08 for bug reports and feature suggestions;
 * Clifford21 for feature suggestions;
 * Cyanide for feature suggestions;
-* Enjay for testing, bug reports, and feature suggestions.
+* Enjay for testing, bug reports, and feature suggestions;
+* mrtaterz for feature suggestions.

 ## Credits